json-schema-org/json-schema-org.github.io/index.md

 ## Project Status

-### Update as of 9 September 2018
+### Update as of 5 November 2018

-We expect to publish a new round of drafts (Core, Validation, Hyper-Schema, Relative JSON Pointer) before the end of the year.
-While Hyper-Schema and Relative JSON Pointer are currently expired, they are just as much under active development as Core and Validation (which expire in October).
+We expect to publish a new round of drafts (Core, Validation, Hyper-Schema, Relative JSON Pointer) before the end of the year, and are actively working on the last few PRs.
+While the drafts are currently expired, they are still under active development.
+This project is staffed by volunteers, and life occasionally disregards IETF expiration schedules.

-There are several major PRs that still need to be written for Core and Hyper-Schema.
-Major changes generally require a minimum two-week review period.
-Once all major changes are in-place, there is a four-week final review period before publication.
-For these reasons, the earliest likely date for the next round of drafts is **November 2018**.
+Once the major PRs have been written, there will be a four-week final review period before publication.
+Therefore, the likely publication date will be in **December 2018**.
+Although the holiday season may delay this until January depending on how much feedback arrives during final review.

 Progress on the next set of Internet-Drafts can be tracked on GitHub.
 The [draft-08](https://github.com/json-schema-org/json-schema-spec/milestone/6) milestone will track the evolving scope of the draft (although see [issue #612](https://github.com/json-schema-org/json-schema-spec/issues/612) for a discussion of whether "draft-08" is the right name for this milestone).